JeremieLitzler/vueschool-course/course-fundamentals.md

         >
           {{ item.label }}
         </li>
 ```

-If you need you can combine several classes:
+If you need, you can combine several classes in the array syntax:

 ```javascript
         <li